Cricket-Penpix of England's Ashes squad

 What is not in doubt is Pietersen's breathtaking ability since he announced his presence in a losing cause in the 2005 test at Lord's against Australia followed by an astonishing century at the Oval which ensured England regained the Ashes after 16 fruitless years.

+He was then dropped for the next test over alleged text messages to the opposition containing derogatory remarks about his colleagues.

-Reinstalled to the England ranks, he scored an imperious 186 in Mumbai, described as the best innings ever by an England batsman on the sub-continent, before he was injured in the following series against New Zealand.
+Reinstalled to the England ranks, he scored an imperious 186 in Mumbai, described as the best innings ever by an England batsman on the sub-continent.

-Now fit again, Pietersen remains one of the few batsmen in the world who can turn a match on its head in the course of a session.
+Pietersen takes special joy in dining out on Australian bowlers, and scored a ton in Manchester and consecutive half-centuries at The Oval in the home Ashes.

 Well fancy that: Pietersen started his career as a promising off-spinner who took four wickets for KwaZulu-Natal against Nasser Hussain's 1999 England side.
 He also scored 61 not out batting at number nine.